 In the context of that, how do you see Mandala?

-Well, as the company's chief operating officer.
-I’m focused on making sure we create a sustainable business model.
+Well, as the company's chief operating officer I’m focused on making sure we create a sustainable business model.
 And like any senior leader at the company, I’m responsible for making sure we are building a culture that supports our mission and ideals.
 Mandala helps us do both.

 Can you share more?

-I would say the second thing that I've really taken away from my work with you is to have a deeper appreciation for the way in which all the things that somebody brings with them into the workplace affect how they interpret and understand what's being asked of them, what they're asking of others, and how we all work together.
-And some of the examples we've worked through have had to do with things like, how do you deal with a really difficult situation when you have an unhappy client, which unfortunately is part of business, or when you're trying to work through a situation where a manager and someone who reports to them really aren't on the same page about how well things are going and what each of them need to do for each other.
+I would say the second thing that I've really taken away from my work with Mandala is to have a deeper appreciation for the way in which all the things that somebody brings with them into the workplace affect how they interpret and understand what's being asked of them, what they're asking of others, and how we all work together.
+Some of the examples we've worked through have had to do with things like, how do you deal with a really difficult situation when you have an unhappy client, which unfortunately is part of business, or when you're trying to work through a situation where a manager and someone who reports to them really aren't on the same page about how well things are going and what each of them need to do for each other.

-And I think the examples you've given us and the conversations that you've inspired us to have really done a great job in bringing home something that I think we know, but which everyone needs to be reminded of, which is the different experiences that people bring have a huge impact on how they understand and interpret what's going on in the workplace.
+I think the examples you've given us and the conversations that you've inspired us to have really done a great job in bringing home something that I think we know, but which everyone needs to be reminded of, which is the different experiences that people bring have a huge impact on how they understand and interpret what's going on in the workplace.

 How would you talk about the ROI of a program like this, particularly to other operating or people leaders who are trying to ensure value for programming?

-What makes Mandala different?:
+What makes Mandala different?

 What makes Mandala special is that it’s given us very practical, easy-to-integrate tools that are informed by values that we hold.
 It has helped make us a stronger and better community that attracts and retains talent, and in doing so, it helps us create stronger and better business outcomes.